jarun/nnn/plugins/README.md

 #### Installing plugins

 Download the `getplugs` plugin and execute it anywhere to get all the plugins installed to `~/.config/nnn/plugins`.
 You can run it again later to update the plugins.
+It backs up earlier plugins.

 **NOTE:** `getplugs` also downloads the launcher `nlaunch` and tries to place it at `/usr/local/bin/` using `sudo`.
 If it fails you have to place `nlauch` manually somewhere in your `$PATH`.